nasim41/Resume/index.md

 ### working Experience

 ---
-+ I am working in IDRO which depends on Iran's ministry of industry, mine and trade.(dec2023-present).
++ I am working in Magfa which depends on Iran's ministry of industry, mine and trade.(dec2023-present).
-+ I worked in ISC which depends on central bank of Iran(june2019-dec2023).
++ I worked in MISC which depends on central bank of Iran(june2019-dec2023).
-+ I worked in Fanap which depends on Pasargad bank(september2016-june2019).
++ I worked in Fanap Infrastructure which depends on a private bank of Iran(september2016-june2019).
-+ I worked in Nikan which works in site designing(april2015-september2016).
++ I worked in Nikan which is related in site designing(april2015-september2016).